Your Bag

 It is Also A Libido Booster

 Who knew that a carrier oil can increase libido?
 It was usually a property reserved for essential oils.
 But, castor oil absorbs the fat molecules and thus regulates the hormones and increases blood circulation.
-Hormone regulation reduces mood swings and PMS symptoms.

 Causes Bowel Movement